 Coverage in places with O2 5G isn’t initially comprehensive, rather the network is focusing on “busy footfall areas” such as Waterloo in London.
 But that’s in line with rivals and you can expect coverage to improve over time.

 Coverage in places with O2 5G won’t always be comprehensive, rather the network is focusing on “busy footfall areas” such as Waterloo in London.
-But that’s in line with rivals and the situation is improving over time.
+But that’s in line with rivals and the situation is improving over time, and the network also says that it has over 50% UK population coverage with 5G.

 Below we’ve included a full overview of O2’s 5G network, along with a list of all the major locations that O2 5G is available in, and a comparison to the coverage of other UK networks.